 2. Adapt your real estate content for TikTok

-There is a very good chance you’ve designed and accumulated a lot of real estate marketing collateral.
+You’ve probably designed and accumulated a lot of real estate marketing collateral.
 Use it as the basis to create compelling videos that will resonate with your audience.
 You have approximately 15 to 60 seconds to attract and engage your viewers enough to motivate them to contact you.
 This means you need to make the most out of that time.
 Use your existing material to brainstorm ideas and think about how you can use it to speak to each buyer persona.

 3. Humanise your presence